XuewenWangUGA/RNA-seq_analysis_R/README.md

 # RNA-seq_analysis_R
-This is R script for RNA-Seq analysis and plot for our publication at 2017
+ R scripts for RNA-Seq analysis and plot for our publication at 2017

 # Script and function